opencv/opencv/doc/tutorials/tutorials.rst

 OpenCV Tutorials
 ################

 The following links describe a set of basic OpenCV  tutorials.
-All the source code mentioned here is provide as part of the OpenCV regular releases, so check before you start copy & pasting the code.
+All the source code mentioned here is provided as part of the OpenCV regular releases, so check before you start copy & pasting the code.
 The list of tutorials below is automatically generated from reST files located in our GIT repository.

 As always, we would be happy to hear your comments and receive your contributions on any tutorial.